 There is no arguing its lightweight credentials, with the JBG2 delivering 60mm of drop and a total mass of only 240g.
 It features an encased design, with the seat mast sliding over the main post tube.

-Unfortunately, the striking aesthetic is somewhat undone by external cable routing, which can be an issue, as most contemporary XC frames being designed for internal stealth routing.
+Unfortunately, the striking aesthetic is somewhat undone by external cable routing, which can be an issue, as most contemporary XC frames are designed for internal stealth routing.
 For larger riders, the 95kg user weight limit might be problematic.

 Illustrating its product awareness and design logic, 9point8’s clamping system is shaped to accommodate whichever seat rails you might be riding: round or oval.
-The tension system also plays nice with more exotic titanium and carbon-fibre seat rails.
+The tension system also plays nice with more exotic titanium and carbon-fiber seat rails.

-It isn't the lightest sub-100mm dropper, but for the price Brand-X's Ascend CX provides good value.
+It isn't the lightest sub-100mm dropper, but for the price, Brand-X's Ascend CX provides good value.
 The paddle trigger actuation uses a linkage mechanism at the dropper post's underside, which prevents cable pull.

 The same principles apply to all dropper seatposts.
 If you are not a skilled home mechanic, it is best to avoid droppers with high-pressure ratings and complex internals.

 Those mountain bikers with a modest discretionary spend on accessories should also consider how easily serviceable their short travel dropper will be and factor the cost into a yearly riding budget.